jhammarstedt/katacoda-scenarios/ghactionDemo/step7.md

 The 'src/generate_output.py' script reads the json with the new data and inserts the specified values into the index.html so it can be displayed on our page.

 We have to add the benchmarking and formatting scripts to our GitHub action.
-Open the '.github/workflows/python.yml' file using a text editor and insert the following code below the last line:
+Open the '.github/workflows/python.yml' file using a text editor and insert the following code below the line containing `pytest src/benchmarking.py --benchmark-json output.json`:

 ```
 python src/generate_output.py